EndPointCorp/end-point-blog/2025/08/announcing-end-point-ecommerce-our-new-open-source-project.md

 Today we're pleased to announce a new open source project: End Point Ecommerce.

-End Point Commerce is a minimalist ecommerce system that's quick to set up and easy to understand.
+End Point Ecommerce is a minimalist ecommerce system that's quick to set up and easy to understand.
 It is meant for developers to own, adapt, customize, and extend.

 You can learn more about it on [our landing page](https://ecommerce.endpointdev.com/).
 You can also fork it today on [GitHub](https://github.com/EndPointCorp/end-point-ecommerce).
 There are running demos here: